cafeibit/Azure-Data-Engineering/readme.md

     [year] = 2019
 ORDER BY
     [population] DESC;`

+## Use Azure Synapse serverless SQL pools for transforming the data in the lake

+To use CREATE EXTERNAL TABLE AS SELECT statements to transform data and encapsulate the transformation logic in stored procedures.

+### Transform data with Azure Synapse serverless SQL pools using CREATE EXTERNAL TABLE AS SELECT statement

+* Transform data with Azure Synapse serverless SQL pools using CREATE EXTERNAL TABLE AS SELECT statement

+Azure Synapse serverless SQL pools can be used for data transformations.
+If you are familiar with Transact-SQL syntax, you can craft a SELECT statement that executes the specific transformation you are interested in, and store the results of the SELECT statement in a selected file format.
+You can use CREATE EXTERNAL TABLE AS SELECT (CETAS) in a dedicated SQL pool or serverless SQL pool to complete the following tasks:

+  *  Create an external table.

+  *  Export, in parallel, the results of a Transact-SQL SELECT statement to the data lake.

+  * Examples

+### Operationalize data transformation with Azure Synapse serverless SQL pools using stored procedures

+### Use Azure Synapse serverless SQL pool stored procedures from Synapse Pipelines

 ## Work with Data Warehouses using Azure Synapse Analytics by developer features
 ### Work With Windowning functions